hysan/react-karaoke-challenge/README.md

   - [ ] This data, number of plays, will come from the API.
 Every time a song is played (clicking `Play`), a `PATCH` should be sent to the database to increment this value for that song.
 - _Likes & Dislikes_
   - [ ] The song list should display two new columns showing the likes/dislikes of a song.
   - [ ] Refactor and add buttons for liking and disliking the currently playing song above the playing song.
-A pre-styled component has been provided for you to use:
+A pre-styled component has been provided for you to use: `VoteBar`
+  - [ ] Clicking like/dislike should send a `PATCH` to the database to increment this value for that song.

 Your end result should look like this: